 During 2023 and 2022, the Company, its subsidiaries, its directors and managers have not been sanctioned by the CMF.
-The Company and its subsidiaries have also not received any significant sanctions from any other regulatory bodies or jurisdictions, other than those included in note 33 to these Interim Consolidated Financial Statements.
+The Company and its subsidiaries have also not received any sanctions from any other regulatory bodies or jurisdictions.

 Note 36 Events after the Reporting Period